Skin Barrier Safety Notice

 Your skin looks dull and feels rough.
 Without intact barrier function, dead cells don't shed evenly, and the light-reflecting smoothness of healthy skin disappears.

-Barrier repair is not complicated.
-It requires patience — typically 2-6 weeks — and a temporary simplification of your routine.
-The instinct to throw more products at the problem is exactly the wrong impulse.
+Barrier support is not complicated, but it does require patience and a temporary simplification of your routine.
+The instinct to throw more products at the problem is usually the wrong impulse.

 Not all "hydrating" ingredients work the same way.
 Understanding the three categories helps you build a smarter routine.